mastodon/documentation/Running-Mastodon/Administration-guide.md

 Will remove users that never confirmed their e-mail and never signed in, meaning they only have a user record and an avatar record, with no files uploaded.

+## Mastodon-admin mailing list

+There's a mailing list open for mastodon instance admins at https://lists.ffdn.org/wws/info/mastodon-admin.
+Feel free to join that list for all your questions and to get some feedback from other admins!